zacwong2151/tp/docs/UserGuide.md

 * dsc/ - Description of the event
 * m/ - Materials needed for the event and its quantity
 * b/ - Budget for the event
+* vs/ - Maximum number of volunteers in the event

 Restrictions:
 * The event index must be valid, i.e. If the list of events displayed is 10 events long, the acceptable values will be from 1-10.